- Boosted Severn School’s digital presence with weekly published web content

 - Strengthened the school’s brand identity through mission-focused content

-- Doubled engagement on social media platforms across the board
+- Doubled engagement across all social media platforms

 When I joined the Severn School communications team, one of our major strategic goals was show rather than tell who we are and the real value we provide students and their families.
 It was time to start sharing our story.